 - Independently authored short analyses such as blog entries and commentaries.

 - Project and event descriptions for the CNAS website or other materials.

-- Research on and familiarity with potential foundation and corporate funders, particularly in the area of energy policy and security.
+- Research on, and familiarity with, potential foundation and corporate funders, particularly in the area of economic statecraft, technology and regulatory policy, and security.

 - Donor engagement and liaison.

-- Management of vendors and contractors in coordination with Center staff.
+- Program vendors and contractors in coordination with Center staff.

-- Content editing for substance and style, including of outside authors as necessary.
+- Content editing for substance and style, including work of outside authors as necessary.

 - Management of team publication schedules and deadlines.

 - Participate in new personnel interviews and new employee orientation.

 - Formally and informally mentor colleagues and aspiring security professionals.